Signs You Need Basement Waterproofing in the Chicago Area

 - Over the Footer: Common construction techniques leave a space between the foundation wall and the spread footing, allowing water to seep through.
 This often causes damage to the inside of your home or makes the basement space unusable for storage or recreation.

 - Cracked Floors: Excess water in the soil under your basement floor can sometimes create pressure, causing the water to find its way through cracks and onto your basement floor.
+Our Chicago area sump pump installation services can help with this problem.

 - Leaking from Basement Walls: Just like a towel becomes heavier when it’s wet, so does soil.
 When excess moisture oversaturates the soil surrounding your home, it can place thousands of pounds of pressure on your foundation walls.
 This phenomenon is referred to as “hydrostatic pressure.”
 As moisture looks for a place to flow to relieve this pressure, water can seep through existing cracks in your foundation and cause new ones to form.
 This is one of the most common causes of basement leaks we see in older homes that have cracked and settled over time.
 Additionally, most older homes have old exterior drainage solutions, making it more likely for hydrostatic pressure to build up due to improper water management.